 Kaleidoscope is hiring character actors in all of CT, MA, NH, and RI!
 Positions pay a high hourly rate and travel–get paid to be the life of a party!
 No experience is required since we train for everything.
 Just make sure you meet the requirements and want to learn some new fun skills.
-Now Hiring for Summer / Fall 2021:
+Now Hiring:

 - PRINCESSES – Princesses must be able to sing, but all skin tones needed, and many dress sizes considered.